 A good example of this is with Spotify’s update to their branding, moving from their well established, and ‘safer’ green colour, to a more noticeably vivid hue.

 Although the actual aesthetic of it was met with mixed reviews, the music streaming brand justified it as a necessary change, as they shift their brand focus and reputation from being a primarily ‘techy’ company, to being a purely music focused brand.

-Spotify is really being brave with their colour palette in 2016, as their recent brand update and their above Year In Music interactive site shows Expect to see more brands adopt vivid colour schemes in their online content.
+Spotify is brave with their colour palette, as their recent brand update and their above Year In Music interactive site shows Expect to see more brands adopt vivid colour schemes in their online content.

-For brand’s who are looking at revamping their colour palettes in 2016, we’d recommend checking out uiGradients, Coolors, and Adobe Color to ensure that your colour choices are bold, engaging, and bang-on trend.
+For brand’s who are looking at revamping their colour palettes, we’d recommend checking out uiGradients, Coolors, and Adobe Color to ensure that your colour choices are bold, engaging, and bang-on trend.

 Our prediction - Expect to see more vivid colour palettes online in all creative outputs, from photography, illustration, typography, video and UIs.